RakaDoank/uws-react-native/README.md

 ## Installation

-We provide two registry homes where this library lives which can be used for your project.
-You can use either it is from NPM registry or GitHub Packages.
+We provide three registry homes where this library is available for use in your project.
+You can use either it is from NPM registry, or GitHub Release, or GitHub Packages.
 It has absolutely **no external JavaScript dependencies**

 ### From NPM Registry